hiep4hiep/PANW-Bandwidth-quota/README.md

 Check which IP(s) are exceed the quota (I set 20MB).
 Calculate aggregate bandwidth usage per user, per AD group and check for maximum quota.

 3. For violated objects:
-- Block violated IP only, block by DAG.
+- Block violated IP only, block by DAG. (pan-quota1.py)
 - Block violated User.
-Even if he uses 2 or 3 IPs, block them all by DAG.
+Even if he uses 2 or 3 IPs, block them all by DAG (pan-quota2.py).
 - Block violated AD Group based on aggregated traffic of group.
-Then the script will create a Security Rule named BlockQuota to block this group.
+Then the script will create a Security Rule named BlockQuota to block this group. (pan-quota3.py)
+- For all 3 features in one, use pan-quota.py

 4. After 15 minutes, these IP(s), Group(s) will be released.
 The script unregistered them from DAG and remove security rule.
 Then these IP(s)/User(s)/Group(s) can connect to internet again.